 Related: To create a personalized transition plan for yourself, and for transition guides and checklists, visit the Military.com Transition Center.

 To discover training and development opportunities, visit your installation transition office.
 SkillBridge has also developed a DoD SkillBridge App, where you can set up email and Twitter notifications based on opportunities that match your profile.

 Examples of past opportunities include General Motors and Georgia Power.
-The Plumbing and Pipefitting Industry's Veterans in Piping (VIP) has trained more than 750 service members through their United Association of Journeymen and Apprentices, and Microsoft trains people in the IT field.
+The plumbing and pipefitting industry's Veterans in Piping (VIP) has trained more than 750 service members through its United Association of Journeymen and Apprentices, and Microsoft trains people in the IT field.

 How to Leverage These Opportunities

 Consider your post-military career path, and where you want to end up.
 Work backward from that point and find training opportunities that lead to your goal.